paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-117-transportation-for-illegal-sexual-activity-and-related-crimes.md

 <a id="section-2427"></a>
 ## § 2427.
 Inclusion of offenses relating to child pornography in definition of sexual activity for which any person can be charged with a criminal offense

-In this chapter, the term “sexual activity for which any person can be charged with a criminal offense” includes the production of child pornography, as defined in section 2256(8).
+In this chapter, the term “sexual activity for which any person can be charged with a criminal offense” does not require interpersonal physical contact, and includes the production of child pornography, as defined in section 2256(8).

+### Statutory Notes

+#### Amendments
+2023—Pub.
+L. 118–31 inserted “does not require interpersonal physical contact, and” before “includes”.

 <a id="section-2428"></a>